How AI Is Reshaping Small Business in 2026: Strategies for Adaptation

 What small businesses should automate first

-• Customer Support FAQs: Implementing an AI chatbot to answer common questions can immediately reduce inbound query volume and improve response times.
+• Customer Service FAQs: Implementing an AI chatbot for common customer inquiries can immediately reduce the workload on support staff and provide 24/7 assistance.

 Risks and limitations to be aware of